ajchili/sync/README.md

 # sync
-a Java based multi-client video and audio syncing application
+A Java based multi-client video and audio syncing application.

 ## setup
 1. Check to see if Java is installed